MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab1_Ex4_message_encryption.md

 1. Select **Read the message**.

-1. Without having social IDs activated, there is no button to authenticate with your non-Microsoft account.
+1. Because social IDs are disabled, you shouldn't see an option to sign in with a third-party account.

 1. Select **Sign in with a One-time passcode** to receive a limited time passcode.